Component: Audit Log Export

 Delete an Audit Log Collection

-Select an audit log collection and click on the Delete button to delete an Audit log collection configuration.
+Select an audit log collection and click the Delete button to delete an Audit log collection configuration.

-After clicking on the button, a confirmation dialog will be displayed.
-If you click on the Yes button, the configuration will be deleted immediately.
+After clicking the button, a confirmation dialog will be displayed.
+If you click the Yes button, the configuration will be deleted immediately.
 If you select the No button, the deletion will be cancelled.

 Export Audit Log Collection Configurations